 Before you apply for U.S. citizenship, you must determine if you meet the following eligibility guidelines:

-- Been a lawful permanent resident for three or five years, depending on your spousal association
+- Be a lawful permanent resident for three or five years, depending on your spousal association.

-Other guidelines will apply, such as a demonstrable knowledge of U.S. history and a willingness to undergo the Oath of Allegiance.
+Demonstrable knowledge of U.S. history and a willingness to take the oath of allegiance will also be required.

 Steps Towards Citizenship

-Here is a brief overview of the steps you will need to take to become a U.S. citizen via naturalization:
+Here is a brief overview of the steps you must take to become a U.S. citizen via naturalization:

-Get started today by filling out our immigrant questionnaire or calling us today.
-We provide assistance in both English and Spanish, and our initial consultation is free.
+Get started by filling out our immigrant questionnaire or calling us today.
+We provide immigration legal representation in English and Spanish, and our initial consultation is free.